heshdotcc/wormhole-vaa-observer/README.md

 A root Nix Flake spawns a development shell by running the  `nix develop` command.

+It's encouraged to leverage Nix Flake tools for building, running, and live-formatting code.

 ## Roadmap
 Note that this project was made as a mere proof of concept.
 Still, ADRs will serve as a future-proof guide.